-Get A Fresh Start By Expunging Or Sealing Your Criminal Record
+Get A Fresh Start By Expunging Or Sealing Your Criminal Record In Jacksonville

-Last updated on March 23, 2023
+Last updated on June 26, 2026

 If you have been charged with a crime in the state of Florida, that record does not have to follow you around for the rest of your life.
-If a person was charged with an offense, but there was no conviction, they might be eligible to have their criminal record sealed.
-A big benefit to having a sealed criminal record is that, in some situations, it is legal for an applicant with a sealed or expunged record to answer “No” when they are asked if they have ever been charged with a criminal offense.
+When a person was charged with an offense, but there was no conviction, they might be eligible to have their criminal record sealed.
+A big benefit to having a sealed criminal record is that, in some situations, it is legal for an employment applicant with a sealed or expunged record to answer “No” when they are asked if they have ever been charged with a criminal offense.

 Below, you’ll find answers to some common questions about sealing and expungement.
-After reading, you can contact Janet E. Johnson, P.A., by calling 904-820-3455 and discuss your case with an attorney in a free consultation.
+After reading, you can contact Janet E. Johnson, P.A., by calling 904-820-3455 and discussing your case with an attorney in a free consultation.

 Will the record completely disappear?

-Sealing or expunging a criminal record restricts access to the information so that it would not be visible to most people/organizations conducting a background check.
+Sealing or expunging a criminal record in Duval County restricts access to the information so that it would not be visible to most people/organizations conducting a background check.
 However, it does not make it totally “disappear.”
 Sealed and expunged records are still accessible by certain employers, including the judicial system and law enforcement agencies.

 Unfortunately, sealing and expungement of records is not available for any charges for which the person was convicted.
 It is primarily for individuals who have had a run-in with the criminal justice system (arrest and/or charges) that were ultimately dropped or otherwise didn’t end in a conviction.